protonemedia/laravel-paddle/README.md

 * `ProtoneMedia\LaravelPaddle\Events\TransferPaid`
 * `ProtoneMedia\LaravelPaddle\Events\UpdateAudienceMember`

+Some webhooks, like the [Fulfillment Webhook](https://developer.paddle.com/webhook-reference/product-fulfillment/fulfillment-webhook), don't have an `alert_name` key.
+Those webhooks will be mapped to a `ProtoneMedia\LaravelPaddle\Events\GenericWebhook` event.

-When you register a listener to handle the event, the payload is easily accessible:
+When you register a listener to handle the event, the payload is easily accessible.
+You also have access to the original HTTP request.

 ```php
 <?php